 MATCHING LIFTING REQUIREMENTS

-Every time you connect couplers there’s an opportunity to add contaminants to the hydraulic system.
+Every time you connect couplers, there’s a potential chance to add contaminants to the hydraulic system.
+Some operators learn the hard way that contamination of hydraulic oil can cause motor failure.
 When connecting hydraulic hoses to the machine, use a clean rag or towel to thoroughly clean all couplers (both machine and attachment) before making connections.
-Contamination of hydraulic oil may cause motor failure.

-If excessive vibration becomes present, there could be loose hardware, missing/damaged teeth or debris stuck on the mulching disc.
+If you discover excessive vibration at any point, there could be loose hardware, missing/damaged teeth, or debris stuck on the mulching disc.
 Debris stuck on the mulching disc may be removed by processing another tree.
-If vibration persists, stop and inspect the mulcher for a possible cause.
-Before exiting the machine, lower the mulcher attachment to the ground, turn off the machine’s engine and remove the key.
+If the vibration persists, stop and inspect the mulcher for a possible cause.
+Before exiting the machine, lower the mulcher attachment to the ground, turn off the machine’s engine, and remove the key.

 To minimize the risk of overheating, continuous rotation of the disc is recommended.
-If the disc stalls, disengage hydraulics and remove disc from material before restarting.
+If the disc stalls completely, disengage hydraulics and remove the disc from the material before restarting.

 Be sure to engage hydraulics at an idle.
-When the disc is rotating smoothly, bring the loader to engine operating rpm.
-Don’t engage disc into material until the disc is running smoothly at engine operating rpm.
+When the disc is rotating smoothly, bring the loader to the engine operating rpm.
+Remember, don’t engage the disc into the material until the disc is running smoothly at engine operating rpm.

-Disc mulchers will throw most of the material from the front and throw it further than brush cutter or drum mulcher.
-Keep this in mind if you’re planning on mulching near buildings, homes, utility lines and busy roads.
-It will be dangerous for bystanders within 300’ of operation so keep people away from the work site.
+Disc mulchers will throw most of the material from the front — and in terms of force, these attachments can throw debris farther than brush cutters or drum mulchers.
+Keep this in mind if you’re planning on mulching in urban areas, as it will be dangerous for bystanders within 300’ of operation.

 Debris, rocks and chips will ricochet toward the operator.
 For operator safety, all mulcher manufacturers require installing shatterproof cab windows and some advise using a falling object protection system (FOPS) for operator safety.